Last update: October, 2007

 Learning at least one traditional Pali system of orthography will actually make understanding the language easier, and learning several different systems of writing will open up a vast world of published materials to you --not to mention the beautiful and ancient traditions of palm-leaf manuscripts and stone epigraphy.

-This "Rosetta Stone" file will provide a basic overview of how three Asian writing systems relate to one-another (plus Pali Romanization), along with a short quotation from a Pali sutta to be comparatively examined with the Romanized phonetics provided.
+This "Rosetta Stone" file will provide a basic overview of how three Asian writing systems relate to one-another, along with a short quotation from a Pali sutta to be comparatively examined with the Romanized phonetics provided.
 While this may seem daunting at first, consider that most of what you need to know is here displayed on a single page.

-There's a further table of Pali alphabets provided here, and, by making use of these files in conjunction with the samples (from the Loka Sutta) provided below, you will gain a general appreciation for the task at hand in learning to read and write Pali with these systems of orthography.
+There’s a further table of Pali alphabets provided here.
 This is not an exhaustive manual for the writing systems in question, however, this website as a whole provides sufficient information so as to enable you to make use of vernacular textbooks (viz., for modern Khmer, Burmese, etc.) with a degree of certainty as to how the writing systems apply to the classical language (and, e.g., an awareness of the differences between modern and classical phonetic values assigned to the glyphs).
 There are certainly some drawback to this method, and I recall sitting down with a copy of Learn Yourself Sinhalese [sic!] years ago, and trying to figure out how the modern ligatures compared to the classical in writing Pali (as opposed to Vernacular Sinhala).

 The following set of three files will also be useful to beginners: each presents an excerpt of text from the Loka Sutta (with an English translation) in a different South East Asian script, with parallel Romanized phonetics on the right.
 Thus, for practise, you might want to download all three, and compare them.
-The translation itself is hardly literal, and perhaps more provocative than precise, just to give students something to think about.
+This translation ("perhaps more provocative than precise") is now many years old, and so there is a temptation for the author (gradually advancing in his own ability) to remove it from the internet; however, I don't think the function of these files would be improved by smothering such a rendering in grammatical observations, and so the reader may enjoy it all the same.

-Every Pali textbook opens with a description the language's phonology in theory, but few students will be aware of how huge a gap there is between those theoretical values and what they will encounter in Pali recitation, conversation, and cognates.
-A large part of this will makes sense (and can only make sense) if you understand the way in which the same systems of orthography will inconsistently express classical and vernacular phonetics; thus, (e.g.) while Cambodian textbooks rightly claim that the vernacular language is "entirely phonetic", and Pali textbooks claim that the classical language is "entirely phonetic", there are two different systems of interpretation applied to one system of orthography (viz., Khmer/Khom, in this instance) to yield two conflicting sets of phonetic values.
+Every Pali textbook opens with a description of the language’s phonology in theory, but few students will be aware of how huge a gap there is between those theoretical values and what they will encounter in Pali recitation, conversation, and cognates.
+A large part of this will make sense (and can only make sense) if you understand the way in which the same systems of orthography inconsistently express classical and vernacular phonetics; thus, e.g., while Cambodian textbooks rightly claim that the vernacular language is "entirely phonetic", and Pali textbooks claim that the classical language is "entirely phonetic", there are two different systems of interpretation applied to one system of orthography (viz., Khmer script, in this instance) to yield two conflicting sets of phonetic values.

 This suffices to say that many of the problems of phonology (in praxis) are closely related to issues of orthography --as the latter often entails phonetic assumptions that either directly stem from the local vernacular, or are related to some prior stage of the language's development and interchange with spoken and written forms in the region.